jensarps/css-shader/README.md

 #Usage

-Include the css-shader.js file in your page, and create a new instance:
+Including the css-shader.js file will add an `CSSShader` constructor to the global scope.

+Alternatively, you can use an AMD loader such as RequireJS, or a CommonJS loader to load the module, and you will receive the constructor in your load callback (the constructor will then, of course, have whatever name you call it).

 ~~~javascript
 var shader = new CSSShader();